 Instead of a Foley bulb to ripen your cervix in preparation for an induction, medications such as Cervadil or Cytotec (misoprostol) can be used.
 They can be administered orally, in your cheek, or vaginally.4

-Evidence shows that cervical ripening balloons are equally effective methods, compared to prostaglandins, for cervical ripening.10 Still, they’re also more likely to cause uterine hyperstimulation, fetal distress, and the need for instrumental vaginal delivery like forceps or vacuum births.
+Evidence shows that cervical ripening balloons are equally effective as prostaglandins for cervical ripening.10 Still, they’re also more likely to cause uterine hyperstimulation, fetal distress, and the need for instrumental vaginal delivery, like forceps or vacuum births.
 You can’t use them if you’ve had previous uterine surgery, including a C-section.3,8

 Is Foley Bulb Induction Right for You?